Worakow1138/RobotOil/README.md

 Grease the gears of your next automation project with [RobotOil](https://github.com/Worakow1138/RobotOil)!

 ## Dependencies
-Requires RobotFramework, SeleniumLibrary, and [Selenium Tools for Microsoft Edge](https://pypi.org/project/msedge-selenium-tools/).
+Requires RobotFramework and SeleniumLibrary.
-Use these pip commands to stay up to date with the latest versions.
+Use these commands to stay up to date with the latest versions.

     pip install robotframework -U
     pip install robotframework-seleniumlibrary -U